azurecitadel/azurecitadel.github.io/workshops/terraform/lab7.md

 }
 ```

-A couple of points to make:
+A few really important points to make:

+1. **Provider type is not required**
-1. There is no provider type required - you only need the Terraform id
+    * You only need the Terraform id
-1. The only required argument is `source` - if you have a hardcoded Terraform module then this is all that you need
+1. **_Source_ is the only required argument**
+    * If your module is hardcoded (like the NSGs) then this is all that you need
+1. **Create additional arguments for your module by defining variables**
-1. The other arguments match the variables defined within the module
+    * The module cannot see any variables from the root module
+1. **Create attributes for your module by defining output**
-1. The only attributes available for the module are those that have been exported as outputs within the module
+    * You cannot access any 'normal' provider type attributes from the module unless they are exported as outputs

-As an example, if the avset module had an output.tf containing the following:
+Let's look at using a module's outputs as an exported attribute.
+For example, if the avset module had an output.tf containing the following:

 ```ruby
 output "ilb_ip" {